 OK kids listen up.
 There are things in life we have to do.
 Coz we’re kids.
 It’s the rules.
-It has come to my attention that some rules are not being followed adequately enough when it comes to travelling in cars.
+It has come to my attention that some rules are not being followed adequately enough when it comes to travelling by car.
 If you are arriving at your destination with calm and happy parents, then you are not fulfilling your role as a kid, or following the rules.
 There are a certain amount of things you must do in the car in order to achieve your full kid potential.

-Follow my simple car journey rules for kids, and the parents will definitely arrive at your destination stressed and willing to do anything for a quiet life.
+Follow my simple travelling by car rules for kids, and the parents will definitely arrive at your destination stressed and willing to do anything for a quiet life.
 We all know that means saying “Yes” to pretty much anything we ask.
 If you’ve followed the rules well, then you should only have to

 ask demand your ‘want’ once.

 This question is guaranteed to drive any parent up the wall.
 It is best used repeatedly with intensifying frequency.
 Start the torture approximately 5 minutes into your journey.

 2 Eat all the snacks in the first 5 minutes.

 The parents think they have this journey sussed, and that they have provided enough snacks to keep you quiet for the duration of the journey.
 Eat your snack stash immediately, and 10 minutes later proclaim you are hungry.
 Repeat this statement regularly.
 Approximately 1 minute after each time you ask “Are we there yet” should have the desired effect.

 Optimum times for doing this are 5 minutes after you have stopped in the service station, or when you are stuck in a traffic jam.
 Beware that this one can backfire.
 Don’t be too insistent unless you do really need to go wee wee, because chances are you’ll find yourself bare bottom, weeing in the grass whilst cars drive by, with absolutely no privacy.
 It’s a liberty.

 4 Change your mind about the entertainment you chose.